sammissa/data-quality-monitoring-app/README.md

 ![Paths](./images/data_quality_monitoring_app_graph.png)

 The following workflow operates for Content Providers set up in the app:
-1. Content providers upload new data files (csv) to input s3 bucket.
+1. Content providers upload new data file(s) to input s3 bucket.
 2. Input s3 bucket sends an upload s3 event notification to EventBridge, if it matches the event rule set up for the Content Provider step function, then it triggers its execution.
 3. Glue crawls all new data files found for that Content Provider into the app database.
 4. Athena queries the database using a query string (see example [sql file](resources/beta-content-provider/athena-query.sql)).
 The sql file contains all the data validation logic/rules to execute for that Content Provider.
-The result of the executed Athena query is stored in app output s3 bucket.
+The result of the executed Athena query is stored in the app output s3 bucket.
-5. Athena does not return data in the format we want so the query result needs to be processed.
-A Lambda is used to process the results containing key information of the ingest data and a boolean `success` which is `true` or `false` if the file passes the set data validation logic/rules.
+5. Athena does not return data in the format we want, so the query result needs to be processed.
+A Lambda is used to process the results containing key information of the ingested data file(s) and a boolean `success` which is `true` or `false` if the file passes the set data validation logic/rules.
 6.
    1. If the query result's `success` is `false`, SNS publishes a failure email notification to fail topic subscribers